 - breathalyzer device is defective.

-Once police have booked you in jail for your DUI, they’ll let you have one phone call.
+Once the police have booked you in jail for your DUI, they’ll let you have one phone call.
 Use it wisely—contact someone you trust who can help you post bail or contact your attorney.

 Release from Custody/Posting Bail

 Most people arrested for DUI are eligible for release from custody, either by posting bail or on their own recognizance by submitting a written promise to appear in court at a later date.
 If your loved one is eligible for release on bail, you have two options: you can post the bail amount yourself, or you can obtain a bail bond from a licensed bail bond agent.
 While this can be expensive, it is less so than paying your entire bail to the court.
 A bail bondsman guarantees that you will be at your hearings.

 The police will likely confiscate your driver’s license upon arrest.
 You can’t get your license back until the end of your period of suspension.
 If the officer issued you an Order of Suspension and Temporary License, you can drive for 30 days from the date of the issuance.
 You only have 10 days to call the DMV for a DMV hearing after your DUI arrest.
 Your DMV hearing will determine whether or not you can keep your license.
 If you or your attorney fails to request a DMV hearing, your license will be suspended automatically for up to one year.